jameswburton18/TextNTabularExplanations/README.md

 ## Steps

 * Shap generates a batch of masks, using the shape functions to find the correct shape for the masks.

+## April 25th

+Now works with multiple text features.
+Can calculate them and plot them.
+The next step is to compare the explanations between the different methods.

+## April 27th

+What does a paper with this work look like?
+What does it need?

+I have:

+* IMDB single text feature, all as text, weighted ensemble x3 , stack ensemble

+I should be able to get:

+* All text features, all as text, weighted ensemble x3, stack ensemble
+* (If I need it) Tabx2 as text, tabx5 as text

+Priority:

+* Apply to the other datasets